Norwood Hallowell

 Norwood Penrose Hallowell III (2 November 1909 – 28 March 1979) was an American middle distance runner who competed in the 1932 Summer Olympics.
-He broke the Olympic record for the 1500-meter race.

 Early life

 He was born to Norwood Penrose Hallowell Jr. (1875-1961), a president of Lee, Higginson & Co. and Margaret Ingersoll Bowditch Hallowell (1881-1953), a great-granddaughter of navigator Nathaniel Bowditch.
 He competed for Harvard after prepping at Milton Academy, and later spent time at Balliol College, one of Oxford's oldest constituent colleges.
 Hallowell participated in Oxford's track team.
 While at Harvard, he captained his freshman and varsity cross country teams.
 His 4m 12.4s mile was the fastest ever stepped by a college student.
 In 1931, he won the intercollegiate one-mile outdoor track championship.
 He held both the indoor and outdoor intercollegiate mile titles.
 He was second marshal of his class and a member of the Hasty Pudding, Institute of 1770, and Porcellian clubs.
 His relatives, John Hallowell and Frank Hallowell, were also prominent in Harvard Athletics.